ElGarash/guidelines/README.md

 9. Check out [How to Write a Machine Learning Paper for (not so) Dummies](https://abdulrhmnghanem.notion.site/How-to-Write-a-Machine-Learning-Paper-for-not-so-Dummies-89e17d6fe034400abe7bee1abfaa1311?pvs=74)

-10. Use the right scientific tense, check out [How to Use Tenses within Scientific Writing](https://www.unr.edu/writing-speaking-center/writing-speaking-resources/how-to-use-tenses-within-scientific-writing).
+10. We use the right scientific tense, check out [How to Use Tenses within Scientific Writing](https://www.unr.edu/writing-speaking-center/writing-speaking-resources/how-to-use-tenses-within-scientific-writing).

 - Points 2, 3, 4, 5, and 6 are from _Five Ways to Write Like The Economist_.